hexanome/github/README.md

    clone <username> <repository>        Clone the  repository at http://github.com/<username>/<repository>
    clone <repository>                   Clone your repository at git@github.com/<username>/<repository>
-   info                                 Give informations contained in your .gitconfig ssh                                  Give your public SSH key
+   info                                 Give informations contained in your .gitconfig pubkey                               Give your public RSA public key commit [options]                     Commit on Github.com with your signed-of-by

 The most commonly used git commands are: add        Add file contents to the index